neildawson/neildawson.github.io/cv.md

 With a background in both computing and design, I work closely with tech, product, and other stakeholders to create successful products.

-For professional enquiries, contact me on [LinkedIn](http://www.linkedin.com/in/neildawson).
+For professional enquiries, you can contact me on [LinkedIn](http://www.linkedin.com/in/neildawson) and download [my abridged CV](Neil%20Dawson%20CV.pdf) as a PDF.

 ## Skills